 Yamaha always gets my top recommendation when it comes to acoustic guitars for beginners, but it appears they’ve made this electric guitars list too.
 That’s because of the Pacifica.

-The Yamaha Pacifica has been among the top recommended electric guitars for beginning player for a long while, and it receives excellent marks for playability and sound.
+The Yamaha Pacifica has been among the top-recommended electric guitars for beginning players for a long while, and it receives excellent marks for playability and sound.
 It is also very versatile.
-The PAC112 has a single humbucking pickup along with two single coils for a wide array of available tones .
+The PAC112 has a single humbucking pickup along with two single coils for a wide array of available tones.

-What this means is that you’ll have the breadth to explore different sounds, because the Pacifica can get the job done in every genre out there, from rock to blues, jazz, country and metal.
-It also doesn’t hurt that Yamaha is known for the outstanding quality of their budget guitars.
+What this means is that you’ll have the breadth to explore different sounds, because the Pacifica can get the job done in every genre out there, from rock to blues, jazz, country, and metal.
+It also doesn’t hurt that Yamaha is known for the outstanding quality of its budget guitars.

 If you are on the fence between Epiphone and Squier, but you want a versatile guitar, the Yamaha Pacifica is a great choice.